List of Commands

 ADD_VP_ANIM, <vpname>, [<Title>, <title position xy>]

-• [<Title>, <title position xy>] is optional.
-It creates title in the ViewPoint and places at desired position.
+• [2:4] <Title>, <title position xy> (optional): It creates title in the ViewPoint and places it at desired position

 Example